pulumi/docs/content/blog/deploying-minecraft-on-azure/index.md

     - Minecraft
 ---

-This article demonstrates how to deploy and provision a virtual machine in Azure using the Pulumi [Next Generation Azure provider]({{< relref "/blog/announcing-nextgen-azure-provider" >}}).
+This article demonstrates how to deploy and provision a virtual machine in Azure using the Pulumi [Azure-Native provider]({{< relref "/blog/full-coverage-of-azure-resources-with-azure-native" >}}).
 While there are numerous examples of using the Azure console, the Azure CLI, or ARM templates to deploy and provision virtual machines, we'll use Python to implement a repeatable deployment.

 <!--more-->